Laser Wakefield Acceleration in a Capillary Gas Cell Producing GeV-Scale High-Quality Electron Beams: Hydrodynamic Simulation of Capillary Gas Cell

 In Fig. \ref{fig_2d_openfoam}(b)–(c), the mole fraction distributions of He and N$_2$ at the final steady state ($t = 400~\mu\mathrm{s}$) are shown.
 It is observed that near Inlet-1, particularly toward the entrance of the capillary, helium exhibits a mole fraction of approximately 0.9, while nitrogen has a mole fraction of about 0.1.
 Nitrogen is confined to this narrow region near the inlet, whereas the remaining portion of the capillary channel is predominantly filled with pure helium gas.
 The confinement of nitrogen near Inlet-1 is attributed to the fact that the gas entering through this inlet experiences a stronger pressure-gradient force toward the left outlet (the capillary entrance) than toward the right outlet (the capillary exit), due to the shorter distance to the left.
 At later times, the higher or more uniformly distributed helium pressure generates a convective flux that opposes the diffusion of nitrogen towards the central region of the capillary channel.
 As a result, the transport of nitrogen is limited to a narrow area near its inlet (i.e., Inlet-1), while the remainder of the capillary is dominated by helium.

-Hydrodynamic simulations were performed for five distinct cases.
-In Case-1 to Case-4, the separation between Inlet-1 and Inlet-2 was varied at 0.5 mm, 1.0 mm, 1.5 mm, and 2.0 mm, respectively.
-In all four of these cases, Inlet-1 and Inlet-2 were maintained at 30 mbar pressure while Inlet-3 was held at 40 mbar.
-For Case-5, we had considered a separation of 1.0 mm between Inlet-1 and Inlet-2, but in this case, all three inlets were set to a fixed pressure of 30 mbar.
+Hydrodynamic simulations were performed for five separate cases.
+In Case-1 to Case-4, the separation between Inlet-1 and Inlet-2 was varied to 0.5 mm, 1.0 mm, 1.5 mm, and 2.0 mm, respectively.
+In all four of these cases, Inlet-1 and Inlet-2 were maintained at a pressure of 30 mbar, while Inlet-3 was set to 40 mbar.
+For Case-5, the separation between Inlet-1 and Inlet-2 was fixed at 1.0 mm, and in this case, all three inlets were set to a consistent pressure of 30 mbar.
+The separation between Inlet-2 and Inlet-3 was held constant at 10.0 mm for all five cases.

+The capillary geometry and inlet configuration were chosen to obtain a plasma density profile suitable for GeV-level laser wakefield acceleration.
+In particular, the gas pressure and the separation between the inlets were selected such that the resulting average plasma density lies in the range $1.2\times10^{18}$--$1.4\times10^{18}$ cm$^{-3}$, corresponding to a gas pressure of approximately 30--40 mbar as obtained from our hydrodynamic simulations.
+This density range was estimated using LWFA scaling laws \cite{lu2007generating} so that the dephasing ($L_d$) and pump depletion ($L_{pd}$) lengths are comparable to the effective acceleration length of the capillary.
+For the chosen laser parameters, the corresponding values are approximately $L_d \sim 12$ mm and $L_{pd} \sim 12.5$ mm at $n_e \sim 1.4 \times 10^{18}$ cm$^{-3}$.
+In the simulations, the separation between Inlet-2 and Inlet-3 is fixed at 10 mm, which approximately defines the acceleration length and ensures that the main beam does not reach the dephasing limit during the acceleration process.